Module

 The syntax of a module is the same as the profile.
 You are allowed to override these sections:

-• General, Replica, MITM
+• General, MITM

 • Override: key = value